anupanandsingh/anupanandsingh.github.io/_pages/research.md

 *Preprint*, May 2024\
 **<a href="https://arxiv.org/abs/2405.12837" target="_self">arXiv:2405.12837</a>**

-This framework is a step in the direction of tackling the quantisation of integrable theories in a covariant manner, in particular, the quantisation of non-ultralocal integrable field theories.
+This construction is a step towards a framework within which to attempt the covariant quantisation of integrable theories using path integral techniques.

 <!-- Incorporating ingredients and ideas from the Hamiltonian framework for integrability -- in particular, the theory of Lie dialgebras -- we have achieved this for a large class of finite-dimensional integrable systems.
 At the moment, I am working towards incorporating affine models into our framework.
 A related long*ish*-term goal is to use our construction together with the path integral formalism to quantise integrable field theories in a covariant manner. -->